 An organism is one which lives an independent life.

-Single-cell organisms are quite interesting in that with a single cell, they perform the entire activities.
+Single-cell organisms are pretty interesting in that they perform all the activities with a single cell.

-There are some billions of cells in the human body that make up tissues and further organs to function.
+There are billions of cells in the human body that make up tissues and other organs to function.

-In a single-cell organism, the cell is so designed to carry out all the life activities with it.
+In a single-cell organism, the cell is designed to carry out all its life activities.

-However, there are few important modifications that make it sustain so well.
+However, there are a few important modifications that make it sustainably strong.

 Single-Celled Organisms